SCU is committed to protecting the environment and providing a safe and healthy workplace.

 - Working at Heights

-Working at Height Permit is required prior to commencing work if working at heights of six (6) feet or greater where no fall protection is in place, working from a ladder over twenty (20) feet in height, and doing scaffolding work where the work platform is six (6) feet or higher from the ground or floor.
+A Working at Heights Permit is required prior to commencing work if working at a height of six (6) feet or greater where no fall protection is in place, working from a ladder over twenty (20) feet in height, and doing scaffolding work where the work platform is six (6) feet or higher from the ground or floor.
 See program document for other situations where fall protection is required.